Who is Vincent?

 Do you do NSFW art?

-Painting human forms in the nude is a pretty big part of portraiture, and I certainly have painted nudes many times.
-I usually tend not to, but I have and will again in the future.
+Painting nudes is a classic part of portraiture, and I have done it many times.
+It's not my default, but I have, and I will again in the future.

-What advice do you have for young artists or people just getting into creative hobbies?
+What advice do you have for new artists?